 Another part of the home study is specific training to prepare you to meet the needs of the child(ren) who will eventually be placed in your home.
 While each state has its own requirements for that training, you should expect an average of 25-35 hours of training prior to placement.
 That training will range in topic, including how to manage a child’s behavior, how to navigate sibling relationships, parenting skills, and the various needs that are common to kids in the foster care system.
 Creating a Family offers a wide range of courses through our FosterEd for Foster Parents/Kinship Providers on-line education program.
 Your agency will be able to guide you as to what specific training they require.

-Scroll to the bottom of this page to see the resources we have on Becoming a Foster Parent in the form of blogs/articles, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.
+Scroll to the bottom of this page to see the other resources Creating a Famiy has available on Becoming a Foster Parent in the form of blogs/articles, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.